-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OBJECTIVES QL 2 - Public Safe ty QL 2.1 - Crime Reduction - NIBRS implementati Police Information Technology 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 1.1 - General Plan Community Development All Departments 1.
+Complete a draft General Plan by end of 2023, with final adoption in 2024.
+FY23-FY25 \$1.9M In December 2023, the City Council selected a Preferred Plan and accepted a set of key policies for the General Plan.
+During Q3, Planning staff conducted two public workshops and a General Plan advisory committee meeting to receive input on a larger set of policies for the General Plan.
+Staff also engaged with staff of all other departments to receive similar policy input.
+Staff anticipates receiving a full set of draft policies from the project consultants in early Q4 to be reviewed by the Planning Commission and City Council in mid-Q4.
+OBJECTIVES QL 2 - Public Safet у QL 2.1 - Crime Reduction - NIBRS implementati Police olice Information Technology 1.
 Implement National ✓ Incident-Based Reporting System (NIBRS).
 FY23-FY24 Staff Time The transition from UCR to NIBRS was completed by FPD Records department this year. on 2.
 Increase frequency of crime data ✓ reporting and trends to the City Council and public.
 FY23-FY24 Staff Time The department began reporting quarterly statistics during the third quarter of this year.
 It was decided to wait for the third quarter to have comparable statistics.
 The system change from UCR to NIBRS, has changed the look of the statistics as more statistics are added for comparison.
 Reporting to the public and council will continue to occur quarterly going forward.

-3. Conduct a presentation on the new NIBRS system ✓ compared to the old UCR system to educate community on changes.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 3.
+Conduct a presentation on the new NIBRS system ✓ compared to the old UCR system to educate community on changes.
 FY23-FY24 Staff Time Creating reports that compare statistics across date ranges and illustrate activities via heatmaps of the City boundaries and Police Service Areas (PSA).
 Making Changes to reflect recent changes in the PSA's and switch from CIBRS to NIBRS 4.
 Develop a CompStat report for NIBRS reporting.
 FY23-FY24 Staff Time CompStat report for NIBRS reporting completed.
 QL 2.2 - Traffic Safety Police 1.
 Begin a social media campaign on traffic safety, bicycle safety, pedestrian safety, and prevention techniques.
-FY23-FY24 TBD There have been several social media posts throughout the year about various traffic safety concerns and issues.
+FY23-FY24 Staff Time There have been several social media posts throughout the year about various traffic safety concerns and issues.
 This campaign will continue through the rest of the year.

-rategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Upd ate increased enforcement to FY23-FY24 Staff Time End of Calend dar Year 202 23 Stats: reduce the amount of injury collisions in the Type of Crash 2022 2023 % Difference community.
-DUI Crashes 155 115 25.8% decrease Injury Crashes 549 519 5.5% decrease of people injured from crashes 775 700 9.7% decrease Fatalities 9 5 44.4% decrease QL 2.3 - EMS County Wide Ambulance Transportatio n Contract Fire City Attorney Risk Management Finance City Manager Office 1.
-Lead partnership to improve Emergency Medical Service Delivery and increase revenue for city.
-FY23-FY25 \$150K Currently com Contract RFP JEPA and A Ambulance Sub QL 2.4 - Weed Abatement Program Fire Police/Code Enforcement Public Works 1.
-Expand Fire Prevention weed abatement program.
-FY23-FY25 \$330K Currently deverged protection plant program.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Upd ate increased enforcement to Staff Time Staff Time End of Calendar Year 2023 Stats: reduce the amount of injury collisions in the community.
+Type of Crash 2022 2023 % Difference DUI Crashes 155 115 25.8% decrease Injury Crashes 549 519 5.5% decrease of people injured from crashes 775 700 9.7% decrease Fatalities 9 5 44.4% decrease